 Due to development proposed within an Aquatic and Terrestrial Development Permit Area, an Environmental Assessment was submitted with the application that identified the location of the existing dwelling to be within the Streamside Protection and Enhancement Area (SPEA) and therefore legally non-conforming as it relates to existing provincial regulations and the City's Official Community Plan.
 Regardless, the Environmental Assessment concluded that removing the existing foundation was found to be the least invasive to the environment.
 An additional assessment was undertaken in 2020 to confirm if the development was eligible for hardship under the newly established Riparian Areas Protection Regulation (RAPR), which it was found not to be.
-As a result the applicant has agreed to remove the dwelling outside the SPEA as much as possible given hillside and other site constraints (Figure 2).
+In subsequent discussions with the Province and a review of the calculations based upon legal restricted areas and new information from a geotechnical engineer supports a hardship case.
+In addition the applicant has agreed to remove the dwelling outside the SPEA as much as possible given hillside and other site constraints (Figure 2).